wallarm/product-documentation/docs/latest/admin-en/monitoring/intro.md

     --8<-- "../include/monitoring/collectd-config-location.md"

-If a non-standard IP address or port for Tarantool are used, you will need to correct the Tarantool configuration file accordingly.
+If a non-standard IP address or port for Tarantool is used, you will need to correct the Tarantool configuration file accordingly.
 The location of this file depends on the type of operating system distribution you have:

 --8<-- "../include/monitoring/tarantool-config-location.md"